-The PSTC finds it important to respond to emerging opportunities so proposals for use of developmental funds are accepted on a rolling basis.
-Periodically, we will announce special developmental opportunities to associates and provide application information.
-We encourage associates to talk to the Director before applying for funds to ensure that the scope of the proposed work is consistent with organizational objectives and available resources.
-For any projects that involve human-subjects research, the associate must have CITI certification before receiving funds and must have an approved IRB protocol before beginning the human subjects component of the research.
+The PSTC recognizes the importance of responding to emerging opportunities, so proposals for use of developmental funds are accepted on a rolling basis.
+Associates are encouraged to talk to the Director before applying for funds to ensure the proposed work is consistent with organizational objectives and available resources.
+For any human-subjects research, associates must have CITI certification before receiving funds and an approved IRB protocol before beginning the human-subjects component of the research.

-All PSTC associates, inclusive of postdoctoral fellows, are eligible to apply for the use of developmental funds made available by our NICHD infrastructure grant and other resources.
+All PSTC associates, inclusive of postdoctoral fellows, are eligible to apply for the use of developmental funds made available by the Center's NICHD infrastructure grant and other resources.
 Access to these funds depends on these factors:

-- Potential to contribute to the scholarly development of participants
+- Potential contribution to the scholarly development of participants;

-- The evident need for timely and flexible resources
+- Evident need for timely and flexible resources;

-There are 3 types of activities PSTC supports and the procedure for application is outlined below.
+There are three types of activities the PSTC supports, and the procedure for application is outlined below.

 - Individual or Collaborative Research Seed Money

-Individual associates or a group of associates can request money at any time.
-For requests of $2,000 or less, we require the associate to submit a description of the proposed activity.
-For requests over $2,001, the associate must provide a budget and budget justification; summary of the overall research project or agenda; plans for obtaining external funding to support the broader agenda; and a discussion of how the timely nature of an opportunity and limitations on other possible sources of support make this activity particularly well-suited to the use of Developmental Funds.
-Resources requested might include data purchase or research-assistant time for preliminary feasibility analysis or background literature review.
-Within 3 months of completing the funded activity, a brief summary indicating how these funds have affected their research progress and specific plans for seeking external funding are required.
+Individuals or groups of associates can request money at any time.
+For requests of $2,000 or less, the PSTC requires the associate to submit a description of the proposed activity.
+For requests over $2,000, the associate must provide a budget and budget justification; summary of the overall research project or agenda; plans for obtaining external funding to support the broader agenda; and a discussion of how the timely nature of an opportunity and limitations on other possible sources of support make this activity particularly well-suited to the use of developmental funds.
+Resources requested might include data purchase or research assistant time for preliminary feasibility analysis or background literature review.
+Within three months of completing the funded activity, a brief summary is required, indicating how the funds have affected the research progress and specific plans for seeking external funding.

 - Workshops or Conferences

-Requests for funds to support workshops and conferences require a discussion of the purpose of the proposed activity, a summary of the likely audience for the workshop both within and outside Brown, a characterization of how this activity will further the mission of the PSTC, a statement of other sources of support that PSTC funds might leverage, and a preliminary budget.
+Requests for funds to support workshops and conferences require a discussion of the purpose of the proposed activity; a summary of the likely audience for the workshop both within and outside Brown; a characterization of how this activity will further the mission of the PSTC; a statement of other sources of support that PSTC funds might leverage; and a preliminary budget.
 Activities will be evaluated in part with respect to the number of PSTC associates likely to participate and the promotion of intellectual exchange between PSTC faculty and currently unaffiliated faculty in other units.
-Examples of the types of activities that could be supported are a conference bringing attention to a new line of scholarly research in which PSTC researchers are playing a leading role, or providing instruction in an emerging set of research skills that will likely benefit a cross-section of PSTC researchers.
-Within 3 months of the supported activity, a program summary and brief discussion of the impact of the activity is required following the use of developmental funds for this purpose.
+Examples of the types of activities that could be supported are a conference bringing attention to a new line of scholarly research in which PSTC researchers are playing a leading role or providing instruction in an emerging set of research skills that will likely benefit a cross-section of PSTC researchers.
+Within three months of completion of the supported activity, a program summary and brief report of the impact of the activity is required.